 Encourage your teen to find a part-time or casual job

 They may need guidance on this one.
 Help them to write a resume that outlines their skills, achievements and strengths, and the positive contribution they make to their school or community.
-Be prepared to talk with local business owners about potential jobs, then encourage your teen to apply for them.
+Be prepared to help them talk with local business owners about potential jobs, then encourage your teen to apply for them.
 You can also show your child how to fill in an online job application form.
+Watch our video Should I help my teen get a job? for more tips.

 Suggest other people for them to talk to

 Not all teenagers want to share their feelings with their parents.
-Help them to identify other trusted adults they could talk to, like an aunt, a neighbour, a friend’s older brother, a teacher or even their school counsellor.
-If they don’t want to talk in person, they could hop on to the ReachOut Forums, which are a safe space for young people to share anonymously what’s going on.
+You could help them to identify other trusted adults they could talk to, like an aunt, a neighbour, a friend’s older brother, a teacher or even their school counsellor.
+If they don’t want to talk in person, they could hop on to the ReachOut Forums, which are a safe space for young people to share anonymously about what’s going on.

 Working, volunteering and being creative enables teenagers to contribute to society in areas where they feel useful and knowledgeable.
-With their success will come feelings of empowerment and self-worth.
-They will find other people in these environments (whether in real life or online) who can become their peers and friends.
+It’s likely they will find other people in these environments (whether in real life or online) who can become their peers and friends.

 Things you can do to look after yourself